mattiasflodin/reckless/doc/manual.md

 ===========================
 If you don't want to build your own logger, the `policy_log`'s `HeaderFields` parameter `policy_log` provides a simple way to put custom information on each log line.
-A field should provide this conceptual interface:
+A field should provide this interface:

 ```c++
 class field {